Problem 1-Validation with EOS2

 Input Files

-Input file for effective porous medium case.
+Input file arrow-up-rightfor effective porous medium case.

-Input files for MINC case.
+Input filesarrow-up-right for MINC case.

-CO2 properties database.
+CO2 properties databasearrow-up-right.

 Output Files

-Output files for effective porous medium case.
+Output files arrow-up-rightfor effective porous medium case.

-Output files for MINC case.
+Output files arrow-up-rightfor MINC case.